All planning checklists

 Finalise and distribute itinerary

-Include a small map highlighting key areas like The Promenade, Montpellier Quarter, and the Brewery Quarter for easy navigation.
+Include a simple map of The Promenade, Montpellier Quarter and the Brewery Quarter.

 Moderate·High impact